der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The entity type of this campaign, which is "Campaign".
+String|Entity type of this campaign, which is "Campaign".

 ## <a name="getid"></a>getId
 Returns the ID of this campaign.